NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	If you are defeated in Victory Road, the game is restarted the same way as Zelda World.

 	YOU WIN THE GAME when you defeat Ganon, the Final Boss.
 A final cutscene appears and you are teleported to the Link's House again.

+GOD MODE

+	When God Mode is activated you will not suffer any damage from the enemies and you can also use the teleports.

 CHANGELOG